Roshk01/FinSight-AI/README.md

 ## 💡 Overview

-**FinSight-AI** is an AI-powered stock price prediction tool that forecasts the **stock's closing price on every 30-day interval** using real-time financial data.
-Built with XGBoost, Linear Regression and deployed via Streamlit, this tool helps users make informed investment decisions.
+**Money Mind AI** is an AI-powered stock price prediction tool that forecasts the **stock's closing price on every 30-day interval** using real-time financial data.
+Built with XGBoost, Linear Regression, and deployed via Streamlit, this tool helps users make informed investment decisions.

 ---

 ## 🔍 Key Features

 - 📊 Real-time data using `yfinance`
-- 📈 Predicts the **stock price on every 30-Day interval**
+- 📈 Predicts the **stock price on every 30-day interval**
 - ✅ Interactive UI with Streamlit
 - 📦 Clean and modular code
 - 📉 Model evaluation metrics for performance validation